-My vibrant vegan Asian Slaw comes with an awesome crunch and a killer creamy peanut dressing.
+My vibrant vegan Asian Slaw comes with an awesome crunch and an awesome creamy peanut dressing.
 (It tastes so good you don’t even realize how ridiculously healthy it is.)
 Make it your signature summer salad, and then take it to work for lunch the rest of the year.
 Throw in some rotisserie chicken and you’ve got dinner!

 Sure, you know how to make an awesome burger, but how’s your side salad game, does that need a little help?
 This wonderful Asian fusion recipe can go head to head with anything you put on that paper plate.